Skip to main content

 Q=decoder, K=encoder, V=encoder

-• Queries come from one sequence (decoder) while keys and values come from another sequence (encoder)
+• Queries come from one sequence (decoder) while keys and values come from another (encoder)

-• allows decoder to focus on relevant parts of encoder output
+• allows decoder to focus on relevant encoder positions

 More in Generative AI